A tale of two moduli spaces: logarithmic and multi-scale differentials: Generalized

 \subsection{Quotient twist group and rescaling ensembles in a worked example}

-Consider the triangle graph $\Gamma$ with three levels, each containing one vertex, and three edges forming a triangle, as illustrated in~\ref{fig:X_L_pic} (to which we also refer for the labeling of the edges).
+Consider the triangle graph $\Gamma$ with three levels, each containing one vertex, and three edges forming a triangle, as illustrated in~\ref{fig:X_L_pic} (to which we also refer for the labelling of the edges).